aerobus-open-source/aerobus/README.md

 ```

 This creates (in the `build` directory) an `aerobus_test` executable which runs all tests and prints
-`ALL TESTS OK`
+`All tests passed`
-if everything went fine
+plus some additional information if everything went fine.

 ## benchmarks